devicetree-org/lopper/README.md

    testing has been against python3.5.x, but no issues are expected on newer 3.x releases.

-   In addition to the standard libraries, Lopper uses: pcpp (or cpp), dtc and libfdt for processing and manipulating device trees.
+   In addition to the standard libraries, Lopper uses: pcpp (or cpp), humanfriendly, dtc and libfdt for processing and manipulating device trees.
 These tools must be installed and on the PATH.

    **Note:** (python cpp) pcpp is optional (available on PyPi), and if not available cpp will be used for pre-processing input files.
 If comments are to be maintained